 Facebook study: Friendly competition keeps mobile spenders’ in the game

 An average gamer is 2.9 times more likely to make an in-app purchase so they can beat their friends!
-This shows how socially-influenced app users are when it comes to making purchases or interacting with the game.
+This shows how socially-influenced app users are when it comes to making in app purchases or interacting with the game.

 Players don’t just use the community to keep a tab on what the other is doing, but also to find solutions to where they are stuck – be it from another player or from the developer himself.
 He is also able to monitor which players made a purchase to complete a level in the game and strategize his move accordingly.